Java Plugin

 java.settings.docArguments = "-footer '<span>Copyright 2014 My Company</span>'"

 In some cases, you don’t have access to a Savant repository that contains certain JAR files that you need for compilation.
 The best practice is to add the missing JAR files to a Savant repository and use Savant’s dependency management system to manage them.
-However, some 3rd party JAR files might have unknown transitive dependencies.
+However, some third party JAR files might have unknown transitive dependencies.
 Rather than trying to figure out all of these complex dependencies, Savant provides you with a simple way to include additional JARs in the compile time classpath.
-You can specify 1 or more directories that contain JAR files and Savant will include all of the JAR files in the classpath.
+You can specify one or more directories that contain JAR files, and Savant will include all the JAR files in the classpath.
 Here is an example:

 java.settings.libraryDirectories = ["lib"]

 You can change the dependencies that are included in the classpath during compilation.
-This is an advanced setting and should be only used in very special cases.
-This setting controlled by the mainDependencies and testDependencies fields.
-This fields are a List of Maps.
-Each Map defines a dependency group to include and also whether or not transitive dependencies are included and what transitive dependency groups are also included.
+This is an advanced setting and should be only used in special cases.
+This setting is controlled by the mainDependencies and testDependencies fields.
+These fields are a List of Maps.
+Each Map defines a dependency group to include, whether transitive dependencies are included, and what transitive dependency groups are also included.
 Here is an example:

 java.settings.mainDependencies = [